melonrush13/csci5839/blog/assignment2.md

 A person is more than their job title.
 A software engineer is more than a coding monkey who writes features all day.

 ### Task Analysis

+Task Analysis is understanding the process of how people do their job, and the individual steps they take to complete a task from start to finish.

+This article reminded me alot about how I teach kids how to program.
+The lesson was computers need exact instructions to complete a task.
+Computers are not intelligent.
+We need to teach them exactly what to do, or they will not understand.
+I would make a peanut butter and jelly sandwhich in front of the class, by following the *exact* instructions the children gave.
+If they told me to put peanut butter on the bread, I would take the jar of peanut butter and place it directly ontop of the bread.
+It was a great experiment!

+Here is a task model of what this process would look like: